Ol' Buffalo Beeswax Page

 Never place a pan of wax directly on a stove.
 Beeswax can easily become damaged by localized overheating and if it ignites can burn ferociously.
 Beeswax does not boil - it just gets hotter and hotter until it ignites.

 Perhaps the most common method of rendering beeswax is to use a water-bath (double-boiler) by placing the container of wax - probably a small saucepan - inside a larger pan of water.
 Wax is best melted in stainless steel, plastic, or tin-plated containers.
 I use an old stainless steel pot (about 3-gallon size) purchased at a local thrift store.
-Iron rust and containers of galvanized iron, brass aluminum and copper all impart a color to beeswax.
+Iron rust and containers of galvanized iron, brass, aluminum, and copper all darken beeswax.

 I use an alternative to the water-bath process just described.
 This process uses only one pot.
 In my 3-gallon pot I pour about a gallon hot water, then add the old combs and wax cappings.
 Maintain heat at 155F-160F until the melted wax and most of the debris are floating on top of the water.
 Here's a caution with the wax-directly-in-the-water method: if you let the water boil, you darken the wax and otherwise degrade its quality, have water bubbles mixed in your wax, and the bubbling water will spatter wax around the stove.